imagment/Silver-Cplusplus/structure.md

 ## Prefabrications
-The prefabrication gets created when an object is created with the `createObject` function. <br>
+The prefabrication gets created when an object is created with the `createObject` function.
 Prefabrication can be on the `workspace` through functions like `place` or `put` <br>
 Prefabrications are saved in the `prefabs` map.
 Their key is the name of the object.

 ## Killed Workspace
-Besides removing the object with the `destroy` function, there is another way to destroy an object. <br>
+Besides removing the object with the `destroy` function, there is another way to destroy an object.
 And that is the `kill` function.
 Unlike `destroy`, objects destroyed with `kill` can "revive". <br>
-This means objects that are destroyed with the `kill` functions are temporarily removed from the `workspace` <br>
-but can always return to the `workspace`.
+This means objects that are destroyed with the `kill` functions are temporarily removed from the `workspace` but can always return to the `workspace`.
 For example,

 ```cpp
 int player = silver.put("player", Vec3(2,4,8));